isomerpages/ura-address/_guidelines/House and Unit Numbers.md

 <h3>Apply</h3>

-Property developers, owners or their appointed representatives may <a href="https://digitalservice.propertynaa.gov.sg">submit an application</a> through our digital service.
-Please ensure that you have the necessary information/documents before making an application.
-Generally, IRAS takes 4 weeks to process the application upon receipt of complete information.
+You may <a href="https://digitalservice.propertynaa.gov.sg">submit an application</a> through our e-service.
+Generally, it takes 4 to 6 weeks to process an application.
+Applications are free of charge

-A Certificate of Numbering (CON) indicating the list of allotted numbers will be issued by IRAS to the applicant.